Guide to Work, Study, Travel and Living Abroad

 • Take steps to ensure that you are qualified to teach at an international school.
 Generally, schools require that applicants hold a valid teaching certificate and a bachelor’s degree in their subject area.
 They also ask that you have at least two years of full-time teaching experience.

 • Begin your search early.
 Organizations like The International Educator, International School Services and Search Associates begin to fill spaces for their winter recruitment fairs in the early fall.
-While the schools won’t know exactly what openings they have for the following school year until January, it’s a good idea to have your file completed by mid-October.
+While the schools will know precisely what openings they have for the following school year in January, completing your file by mid-October is a good idea.

-• Attend a job fair.
-These massive conferences are the best way for candidates to meet administrators face to face.
+• Attend a job fair. hese massive conferences are the best way for candidates to meet administrators face-to-face.
 Very few international schools will hire a first-time overseas teacher without conducting an interview first.
-The University of Northern Iowa hosts a popular job fair in February, for example, and here are some more teacher recruitment fair resources.
+The University of Northern Iowa hosts a popular UNI Overseas Teaching Job Fair in February, for example, and here are some more teacher recruitment fair resources.

 • Be flexible.
-If you go into the process thinking you’ll only be satisfied if you find a job teaching Advanced Placement English in Brussels, chances are you’ll wind up being disappointed.
-By all means, target a region or a continent, but don’t discount other possibilities.
-My wife and I went to our first recruitment fair thinking we were bound for Asia, but we ended up spending a thrilling two years in Cairo.
+If you go into the process thinking you'll only be satisfied if you find a job teaching Advanced Placement English in Brussels, you'll be disappointed.
+By all means, target a region or a continent, but don't discount other possibilities.
+My wife and I went to our first recruitment fair thinking we were bound for Asia, but we spent two thrilling years in Cairo.

 CORY SCOTT is a teacher and writer living in Dhaka, Bangladesh, where he teaches at the American International School.
 He has also taught at Cairo American College and The American Embassy School in New Delhi.